pepices/PBLEntradaUnica/readmeOpenAI.md

 * Test tree including input, processing, and output tests using Mermaid syntax
 * Technical requirements (system, configuration, data access)

-I’ll present it in Markdown format with Mermaid diagrams where applicable.
-I’ll let you know as soon as the document is ready for review.
+I'll present it in Markdown format with Mermaid diagrams where applicable.
+I'll let you know as soon as the document is ready for review.

 # Documentación funcional – Aplicación SICCOD-CRM (PowerBuilder 12.5)